DAILY LIFE IN ROME

 The wealthy owned very comfortable furniture.
 It was upholstered and finely carved.
 People ate while reclining on couches.
 Oil lamps were used for light.
 Furthermore some people had a piped water supply.
 Water was brought into towns in aqueducts they went along lead pipes to wealthy individual houses.

 Many wealthy Romans owned large estates in the countryside called villas.
 They were usually arranged to be self-sufficient.
 As well as farm workers there were craftsmen like a blacksmith, a carpenter and a potter.
-(Both farm labourers and craftsmen could be slaves).
+(Both farm laborers and craftsmen could be slaves).
 If the owner of the villa was absent a man called a villicus and his wife the villica ran the villa.

 A history of rich people